Jane Wiedlin: The Go-Go's

 According to Wiedlin, she was present "pretty much from the beginning" of the Los Angeles punk scene.
-While attending college in the Los Angeles area for fashion design, she worked at a fashion-design house where she created song lyrics by scribbling ideas on clothing patterns.
-Under the moniker Jane Drano, she would later design punk-style clothing that she sold at Granny Takes a Trip, a store on Sunset Boulevard.
-She became part of the scene that spawned bands such as X, the Germs and the Weirdos.
+While attending college in the Los Angeles area and studying fashion design, she worked at a fashion-design house where she wrote song lyrics and scribbled ideas for songs on clothing patterns.
+Under the moniker Jane Drano, she designed and sold punk-style clothing at Granny Takes a Trip, a store on Sunset Boulevard.
+She became part of the scene which spawned bands including X, the Germs, and the Weirdos.

 Wiedlin and Belinda Carlisle formed the Go-Go's as a punk band in 1978, with Margot Olaverra on bass and Elissa Bello on drums.
 In 1981, Wiedlin and Terry Hall of Fun Boy Three and the Specials co-wrote "Our Lips Are Sealed".
 The song peaked on the Billboard Hot 100 chart at No. 20, where it remained until 1982.

-After a series of reunions during the 1990s, Wiedlin, Carlisle, Caffey, Schock and Valentine reunited in 2000 to record God Bless the Go-Go's, their first studio album in 17 years.
+After a series of reunions during the 1990s, Wiedlin, Carlisle, Caffey, Schock, and Valentine reunited in 2000 to record God Bless the Go-Go's, their first studio album in 17 years.
 The album's title and concept came from Wiedlin.

-In 2010, the Go-Go's announced their "Happily Ever After" farewell tour.
-Although scheduled to begin in July, the tour was canceled because of ACL tears that Wiedlin had suffered in both knees after falling during a nighttime hike.
+In 2010, the Go-Go's announced their "Happily Ever After" farewell tour, which was intended to begin in July.
+However, it was canceled after Wiedlin fell down a cliff during a nighttime hike and suffered ACL tears in both knees.
 The Go-Go's announced an 11-date reunion tour scheduled to begin in June 2020.
-However, in May 2020 the tour was postponed due to the COVID-19 pandemic.
+It was postponed in May 2020 due to the COVID-19 pandemic.

-In May 2021 it was announced that The Go-Go's would be inducted into the Rock and Roll Hall of Fame on October 30, 2021.
+In May 2021 it was announced that the Go-Go's would be inducted into the Rock and Roll Hall of Fame on October 30, 2021.
+The band continued touring into 2022, before announcing their break up.
+They did a one-off reunion in 2024 after being inducted into the California Hall of Fame.

-The band confirmed plans for a 2022 UK tour with Billy Idol that would start in June 2022.

 Solo career

-Wiedlin has released four solo albums: Jane Wiedlin in 1985, Fur in 1988, Tangled in 1990 and Kissproof World in 2000.
-From 1995 to 1998, she was also a member of the band FroSTed, which released one album, Cold, in 1996.
+Wiedlin has released four solo albums: Jane Wiedlin in 1985, Fur in 1988, Tangled in 1990, and Kissproof World in 2000.
+From 1995 to 1998, she was also a member of the band froSTed, which released one album, Cold, in 1996.
 In 2017, Wiedlin teamed up with the American-born Italian multi-instrumentalist and songwriter Pietro Straccia to form a new psychedelic/pop/harmony and guitar-driven duo called Elettrodomestico.